RashmiGaidhane/FlutterGallery_IntegrationTestAutomation_/README.md

 Currently we can see execution in the console window.
 Used the print command to print the logs.
 Need to explore how to do reporting for this Integration Test

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Point to be taken
+## Point to be noted
 1. Updated some Keys/text locator to access elements of the screens and perform the certain actions
-2. More features of Flutter are in the exploration phase.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Challenges
-1. The given applications/ binaries do not have Key values, which is used to find the objects on the screen.
-2. Used Appium for automating the test using UI automator, but blocked to get Clothing items on Product list screen, as Widget is not exposing the proper elements.
+1. Appium driver automation will not work as the given applications/ binaries do not have Key values/identifire, which are used to identify the objects on the screen.
+In this Flutter Gallery application we are blocked on Product screen due to not getting identifiers.
+Widget is not exposing the proper locators.
+As result we are blocked to automated the next steps.
-[Solution]: Locators/elements should get exposed by the developer team.
-3. Used Appium Flutter Driver using java/maven project, but import pro.truongsinh.appium_flutter.FlutterFinder; import pro.truongsinh.appium_flutter.finder.FlutterElement; are not working as expected and hence blocked after lunching pplication, nothing happened.
-4. Application is not launching properly, working around used as have "isolates_workaround.dart" file
-5. More enhancements we can do will require more time.
+2. Appium Flutter Driver is not recognizing Key values by FlutterElement/FlutterFinder using Java and hence as result we are blocked to automated the application scenarios.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Video of test execution